10 TV shows that launched careers in emergency services

 I also had somewhat regular access to fire engines, trucks and ambulances rolling code 3 to various emergencies.
 Even with all that excitement, I still loved to watch adrenaline-inducing TV programs as a kid.
 They were my introduction to the non-stop action that is emergency services, and the life I have now.

 Here are the top 10 emergency service TV shows from my introduction to fire, EMS and police.
 Get ready to jump in the way back machine.
 Don‘t adjust your dials and put down your remotes because here we go.

 Talk about the ultimate combo for a budding public safety officer.
 Cops, wearing matching labeled vests, driving a giant armored truck to perform rescues.
 There‘s even a robot and a dog.
 Add in that they‘re in New York City, and 14-year-old me wanted to run away and join the NYPD.

 If aliens landed on Earth and saw nothing of humanity but the opening credits of "Baywatch," humans would appear to simply take part in an endless relay race with an unnecessarily large orange baton.
 They would also wonder why we don‘t stay in the boats we ride in.
 "Baywatch" for a SoCal boy was the dream job.
-Beach all day, babes in tight bathing suits, lots of relay races ... perfect.
+Beach all day, lots of relay races ... perfect.

 8. Code Red